How to install Group Telepresence 3351

 - Video camera (if you are using your own camera, the minimum input resolution must be 720p50 or 720p60)

 - Ensure you have chosen an appropriate installation site:

 - The codec must be accessible with all cables easily connected

 - You must provide ventilation for the codec; leave a space of at least 10cm (4 inches) behind, in front, and to the left and right of the codec

 - Ensure that the power switch is easily accessible; the power switch is the main disconnect device for the codec

 - Use a grounded AC power outlet for the codec

 Rack mount the unit or place on firm horizontal surface.
 The codec is 2U high (with removable feet detached) and fits in most standard 19-inch racks.

 - Using an Ethernet cable, connect the StarLeaf Controller port on the codec to the network port (PoE) on the rear of the touchscreen controller.
 The network port on the touchscreen controller is marked with this symbol:

-The touchscreen controller must connect directly to the codec; do not connect the touchscreen controller via a switch to the codec.
+The touchscreen controller must connect directly to the codec; do not connect the touchscreen controller to the codec using a switch.